RabbitDaCoder59/RandomPasswordGen.github.io/README.md

 ## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any enhancements or bug fixes.
+Contributions are welcome! by rabbitdacoder you're fully welcome to clone and pull and testing this project

 1. Fork the repository.
 2. Create a new branch.